Mich9534/CCA/README.md

 - **Paper Saver:** saves all the _"good"_ paper for each affilate;

 ## Further Developments:
 - We could adapt the code to more sophisticated librarires.
-Selenium is the current library, but other libraries exisist such as PyScraper and BeautifulSoup.
+Selenium is the current library, but other libraries exisist.
 This might be usefult to make it more scalable to be applied to different type of data.
 - Otherwise we might also push further this project, extracting for each afiliates its co-authors (internal to CCA or also external) and trying to represents all the publications as a network.
 We could then perform some network analyses as community detection (here I could also use the sampler implemented for my M.Sc. thesis).